 - Scuffs on paint

-A landlord cannot use the Virginia security deposit to cover the cost of fixing these issues.
-Damage exceeding standard wear and tear, on the other hand, isn’t naturally occurring.
+Under the Virginia security deposit laws, a landlord cannot use the security deposit to pay the cost of fixing these issues.
+Damage exceeding normal wear and tear, on the other hand, isn’t naturally occurring.
 It’s the kind of damage that harms a property’s value, usefulness, and normal functioning.
 A tenant can cause such damage either knowingly or unknowingly.

-Examples of damage exceeding expected wear and tear include:
+Examples of damage exceeding expected normal deterioration include:

 - Missing door handles

 - Large stains or pet damage

 - Illegal property alterations to the rental premises, for example, unauthorized paint colors

 - Holes in walls